Team

 Lena studied Development Economics and Economic History at the Georg-August-University of Göttingen.
 Since January 2022 she is a doctoral student within the Leibniz Research Alliance INFECTIONS.
 As research fellow at the GIGA and BNITM in Hamburg, Lena pursues a PhD in Economics at the intersection with epidemiology.
 In her PhD, she focuses in the evaluation of health interventions in countries of the Global South.
 Currently, she is involved in the economic evaluation of a large clinical trial in Ghana and studying consumer learning about medicine quality in Burkina Faso.

-Institution: RWI - Leibniz Institute for Economic Research (RWI, Berlin office), Potsdam Institute for Climate Impact Research (PIK)
+Institution: RWI - Leibniz Institute for Economic Research (Berlin office)

 Position: Postdoctoral Researcher